-According to the World Health Organization, between 2010 and 2015 there were an estimated 582 million cases of 22 different foodborn enteric diseases.
-Over 40% of people suffering from enteric diseases caused by contaminated food were children under 5 years of age.
-Highly industrialized livestock production processes bring antibiotic resistances that could result in an era in which common infections and minor injuries that have been treatable for decades can kill once again.
+According to the World Health Organization, between 2010 and 2015 there were an estimated 582 million cases of 22 different foodborne enteric diseases.
+Over 40% people suffering from enteric diseases caused by contaminated food were children aged under five years.
+Highly industrialized livestock production processes have brought along antibiotic resistances that could soon result in an era in which common infections and minor injuries that have been treatable for decades can once again kill.
 Unsafe food also poses major economic risks.
-For example, Germany’s E. coli outbreak in 2011 reportedly caused $1.3 billion in losses for farmers and industries.
-Food safety policy is meant to ensure that food does not endanger human health—along the entire food chain through which food is produced, stored, transported, processed, and prepared.
-In an interdependent world of globalized trade and health risks, food safety is an extraordinarily complex policy issue, situated at the intersection of trade, agriculture, and health policy.
+For example, Germany’s E. coli outbreak in 2011 reportedly caused US$1.3 billion in losses for farmers and industries.
+Food safety policy ensures that food does not endanger human health—along the entire food chain through which food is produced, stored, transported, processed, and prepared.
+In an interdependent world of globalized trade and health risks, food safety is an extraordinarily complex policy issue situated at the intersection of trade, agricultural, and health policies.